Physical Therapist Assistant

 - Use the small muscle dexterity necessary to do such tasks as gloving, gowning, and operating controls on machinery.

-- Respond to spoken words, monitor signals, call bells, and vital sign assessment equipment.
+- Respond to spoken words, monitor signals, call bells, and vital sign assessment equipment with or without corrective devices.

 - Identify behaviors that would endanger a person’s life or safety and intervene quickly in a crisis situation with an appropriate solution.